lambdaf-org/grade-forge/README.md

 ## Deployment

-rechenschaft is a standard Next.js app and stays fully client-side, so it deploys anywhere static or serverless:
+GradeForge is a standard Next.js app and stays fully client-side, so it deploys anywhere static or serverless:

 ```bash
 npm run build